sky-music/sky-music.github.io/how-to-read.md

 <h3>What do the colours mean</h3>
 <p>They're just a way to differentiate between rows (A, B and C) to make the sheets a bit easier to read.</p>
 <p><b>However!</b></p>
-If you find a section like the image below it generally means the notes are played in a fast pace one after the other.
+If you find a section like the image below it generally means the notes are played in a fast pace one after the other, from light to dark colour.

 <img src="./assets/images/colourednotes.JPG">